A Tail-Respecting Splitting Numerical Scheme for L\'evy-Driven SDEs With Superlinear Drifts: Main results

-The entire line of research presented in this paper is motivated by the following natural question: \emph{How can one construct an explicit numerical approximation scheme for solutions of \eqref{e:1}, that does not explode and captures (respects) the tail behavior of the true solution $X$, i.e., preserves all the existing moments of the solution $X$?}
+The entire line of research presented in this paper is motivated by the following natural question: \emph{How can one construct an explicit numerical approximation scheme for solutions of \eqref{e:1} that does not explode and captures (respects) the tail behavior of the true solution $X$, such that the moments of the numerical approximation converge to the corresponding finite moments of $X$?}

 Addressing this question is far from straightforward, as intuitive candidates --- such as the explicit Euler or the tamed/truncated explicit Euler schemes --- fail to accurately reproduce the moment behaviour in the range $p_X\in (p, p+\kappa-1)$.